 Matt Jewell (ITER-Monaco Fellow), Saumil Modi (ITER ICP Team, SilverTouch, India), and Gregory Bevillard (magnet database developer) in front of the Conductor Database.

-Worlds away from the quiet ITER platform in Cadarache, manufacturing for the ITER project has begun.
-Production of superconducting strand for ITER's Toroidal Field (TF) coils is underway, led by Japan, Korea and the Russian Federation.
+Worlds away from the quiet ITER platform in Cadarache, manufacturing for the ITER Project has begun.
+Production of superconducting strand for ITER's toroidal field coils is underway, led by Japan, Korea and the Russian Federation.

-"This 1,000th billet represents approximately 60 tons of material," says Arnaud Devred, Section Leader for ITER's superconducting magnets.
-"That's enough superconducting strand for three of the eighteen TF coils.
-In the end, we expect to have 8,000-10,000 superconducting billets registered in our Conductor Database."
+"This 1,000th billet represents approximately 60 tonnes of material," says Arnaud Devred, Section Leader for ITER's superconducting magnets.
+"That's enough superconducting strand for three of the eighteen toroidal field coils.
+In the end, we expect to have 8,000 to 10,000 superconducting billets registered in our Conductor Database."

 "The database will allow us to track the properties of every conductor length used in our magnets, right down to the level of the individual strands," says Matt Jewell, ITER-Monaco Fellow in the Magnets Division, and closely involved with the Conductor Database.
 "Given the complexity of the ITER conductor fabrication process, a tool like this was absolutely essential."

 All ITER conductors—no matter the supplier—must strictly match the performance characteristics set out in the Procurement Arrangements.
 The Conductor Database will allow the management of thousands of control points built into the procurement process to check quality along the way.
 "The Domestic Agencies will split conductor procurement between suppliers, but will retain sole responsibility for organization and process," explains Arnaud.
 "We've provided the Domestic Agencies with a tool for tracking production data and quality control—it's a good example of how the ITER Organization can play a coordination role."